-What Is Hair Damage?
+What Is Damaged Hair?

 1. Improve Your Hair Brushing Skills

-2. Invest In Good Hair Ties
+2. Invest in Good Hair Ties

 3. Step Up Your Blow-Drying Game